Lares Trek to Machu Picchu 4D/3N

 Important Notice Regarding Student Discount Eligibility

 We offer a student discount (USD $20.00).
 However, due to several incidents of users falsifying personal data, the ISIC card is no longer valid for purchasing a discounted tour.
-As of July 1, 2017, the rules for purchasing student tickets to Machu Picchu have changed: discounts are only available with presentation of a student visa granted by the Peruvian embassy or consulate in the student´s country of origen and/or by the National Superintendent of Migrations.
-These documents must be provided at the time of purchase; discounts cannot be applied retroactively and refunds or reimbursements in this case are not available.
+As of July 1, 2017, the rules for purchasing student tickets to Machu Picchu have changed: discounts are only available with presentation of a student visa granted by the Peruvian embassy or consulate in the student´s country of origin and/or by the National Superintendent of Migrations.
+These documents must be provided at the time of purchase; discounts cannot be applied retroactively and refunds or reimbursements, in this case, are not available.
 Please send us a scan or photocopy of your passport, student visa, and university ID card or transcript so that we are able to secure your discount.

 Sleeping bags $20

 - Pre-trek briefing